meengit/SublimeLinter-contrib-codeclimate/README.md

 Suppose you use a `.codeclimate.yml`-configuration file.
 In that case, the `codeclimate` CLI needs to be executed in your configuration file's directory.
 Otherwise, it can't detect your configuration and runs only the default analyzes.

-SublimeLinter takes the (first) open folder (or the folder of a single opened file) as the working directory for executing its linter commands.
+SublimeLinter takes the current file's root folder in SublimeText's sidebar as the working directory for executing its linter commands.
 You can change this behavior by setting the working directory of execution:

 ```json
 {